 Turkey has so much to offer, and you will find something that interests you.
 History?
 Aplenty!
 Landscape?
 One-of-a-kind.
 Food?
 Finger licking.
 Beaches?
 Inviting.
-So the hard questions are how long you have and what do you want to see first?
-We found that ten days could give a good sense of what the country is about, so based on the best things to do in Turkey, we put together a Turkey Itinerary 10 Days recommendation that we hope you will find useful.
+So the hard questions are how long you have and what you want to see first?
+We found that ten days could give a good sense of what the country is about, so based on the best things to do in Turkey, we put together a Turkey Itinerary 10 Days recommendation that we hope you will find helpful.

 We describe it as a “classic 10 days in Turkey itinerary” as this program takes you through the most popular and iconic attractions of Turkey.
 But given there is so much more to visit, we will have another itinerary shortly that covers East Turkey.
 Stay tuned for more!

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.